Monday, July 30, 2012

 The rose petals were gathered in summer and turned magically into a rose petal preserve that was later used to fill doughnuts.

-We would spend the whole afternoon picking the most fragrant rose petals we were able to find.
-They usually came from the abundant Rosa rugosa and Rosa centifolia.
+We would spend the whole morning picking the most fragrant roses we were able to find.
+They usually came from the wild growing and incredibly fragrant Rosa rugosa and Rosa centifolia rosebushes.

-The rose preserve had a nice creamy texture and would smell and taste just like the roses on a bush.
+My grandma's rose preserve had a nice, creamy texture and smelled like the roses on a rosebush.
 The whole summer vacation was captured in small jars.
 Kind of...

 Ingredients: